CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Discussion

 \subsection{CXL-DMSim vs. Other Simulators}

-Table~\ref{tab:cxldmsim_vs_prototype} compares CXL-DMSim and other prominent simulators such as QEMU, Mess, gem5-CXL, CXLMemSim and remote NUMA at various aspects.
-First, CXL-DMSim and QEMU offer comprehensive support for CXL protocol, which is critical for accurately simulating the behavior of real CXL memory systems.
-In contrast, the other four simulators actually do not support CXL protocol.
-Second, CXL-DMSim is a full-system CXL simulator that provides the most realistic interaction between the operating system and simulated hardware, enabling a range of opportunities for software-hardware co-design.
-In contrast, Mess, gem5-CXL and CXLMemSim cannot boot the operating system that supports CXL devices.
+Table~\ref{tab:cxldmsim_vs_others} compares CXL-DMSim with other prominent simulators at various aspects.
+First, CXL-DMSim and QEMU offer comprehensive support for the CXL protocol, which is critical for accurately simulating the behavior of real CXL memory systems.
+In contrast, the other six simulators actually do not support the CXL protocol.
+Notably, although DisaggSim and DRackSim support multi-node interconnection simulation, they lack of modeling the CXL protocol's specific workflow and device behavior.
+Second, CXL-DMSim is a full-system CXL simulator that provides the most realistic interaction between the operating system and simulated hardware, opening up a range of possibilities for software-hardware co-design.
+In contrast, Mess, gem5-CXL, CXLMemSim, DisaggSim, and DRackSim cannot boot the operating system that supports CXL devices.
 Third, CXL-DMSim is the only one which has undergone extensive silicon validation, surpassing the other simulators in terms of accuracy and realism.
-CXL-DMSim also excels in expandability, cycle accuracy, development maturity, configurability, with acceptable simulation error.
+CXL-DMSim also excels in expandability, cycle accuracy, development maturity, and configurability with acceptable simulation error.
 Nevertheless, these advantages come along at the cost of slow simulation speed, high modeling complexities for new features, and limited system scale.